seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 to in a month.

 **Nurse**
-An a’ speak any thing against me, I’ll take him
+An a' speak any thing against me, I'll take him
-down, an a’ were lustier than he is, and twenty such
+down, an a' were lustier than he is, and twenty such
-Jacks; and if I cannot, I’ll find those that shall.
+Jacks; and if I cannot, I'll find those that shall.
 Scurvy knave!
 I am none of his flirt-gills; I am
 none of his skains-mates.
 And thou must stand by
 too, and suffer every knave to use me at his pleasure?